HoboChen/hoboreadpapers/distributed-system/00-google-5.md

 ### Stale Replica Detection

 The master maintains a *chunk version number* to distinguish the up-to-date and stale replicas.
+Chunk replicas may become stale if a chunkserver fails and misses mutations to the chunk while it is down.

+Whenever the master grants a new lease on a chunk, it increases the chunk version number and informs the up-todate replicas.

+The master removes stale replicas in its regular garbage collection.

 ## Fault Tolerance and Diagnosis